 If an employee applies for disability retirement through PERS and is not eligible for service retirement, the employee may elect to continue coverage under COBRA until disability retirement is approved.
+However, disability retirement must be approved by PERS prior to the termination of aforementioned COBRA coverage.

 If disability retirement is approved by PERS, an enrollee must complete an Application for Coverage form within 31 days of approval and submit an appropriate premium amount.
 If the employee experiences more than a 31-day lapse in coverage, he forfeits his right to continue coverage as a retiree.